FriendsOfTYPO3/tea/Documentation/Index.rst

 ----

-This TYPO3 extension is an example of best practices in continuous integration and automated code checks, also Extbase/Fluid-based extensions for TYPO3 CMS using PHPUnit, writing unit and functional tests for extensions for TYPO3 CMS using PHPUnit.
+This TYPO3 extension, based on Extbase and Fluid, is an example of best practices in automated code checks, unit and functional testing, and continuous integration.

 ----